jefflinse/melatonin/README.md

 - Output test results in different formats (e.g. JSON, XML, YAML)
 - Generate test cases from an OpenAPI specification
+- Support for testing GraphQL APIs
+- Support for testing gRPC APIs
+- Support for testing websockets

 See the full [V1 milestone](https://github.com/jefflinse/melatonin/milestone/1) for more.